 - appointments with a learning strategies advisor to design a customized plan for managing your academic goals and concerns

 - course-specific, discipline-specific, and general writing workshops.
 The fall term workshop schedule will be posted here

 - appointments with professional writing consultants.
 50-minute and 25-minute appointments are available

 - drop-in sessions with Peer Writing Assistants.
 These 25-minute consultations allow you to discuss writing issues with and ask questions of trained peers

-- consultations with the ESL Program Coordinator, which focus on writing, speaking, listening, and reading skills.
+- consultations with the EAL Program Coordinator, which focus on writing, speaking, listening, and reading skills.